Expansive rugged wilderness, blue whales and glaciers

 IS IT DIFFICULT TO GET TO CHILE?
 DO I NEED ANY SPECIAL VISA OR PAPERWORK TO ENTER?

-Tourists from most countries do not need a visa for stays of up to 90 days, however they do need valid passports.
+Tourists from most countries do not need a visa for stays of up to 90 days, however, they do need valid passports.
 You will also need to hold an onward/return plane ticket or a credit card and/or sufficient funds to cover the intended period of stay.
+Please also stay up to date regarding entry requirements surrounding COVID-19 vaccinations as this is an ever-evolving policy.

 DO I NEED ANY SPECIAL INOCULATIONS OR MEDICATIONS FOR SAFE TRAVEL TO CHILE?

 No, there are no required inoculations for entry into Chile.
-We do however recommend a current tetanus shot, as well as protecting yourself further by receiving hepatitis A & B and typhoid fever shots.
+We do however recommend a current Tetanus shot, as well as protecting yourself further by receiving Hepatitis A &, Typhoid fever and COVID-19 shots.
 These inoculations are also not a bad idea for travelling to most countries around the world.
-If you plan on spending time travelling outside of the tour dates, it is also handy to carry a course of a broad-spectrum antibiotic such as Cipro-floxicin which can help deal with mild infections such as travellers diarrhoea.
+It can also be handy to carry a course of a broad-spectrum antibiotics which can help deal with mild infections.

 DO I NEED TO SPEAK SPANISH TO JOIN THE TOUR?